 And how else do addicts abuse Vicodin?

-Well, a common practice for them is to mix Vicodin with alcohol.
+A common practice for them is to mix Vicodin with alcohol.
 This is extremely dangerous because when they get intoxicated, all rationale goes out the window.
 Sometimes they lose count of how many pills they have taken, or how booze they have drank.
 Many addicts have died this way, usually from an overdose.

 Other addicts crush the pills and then snort them.
 This is done so that they can get an instant rush, but what they might not know is that by crushing or breaking the pills they are altering the chemistry of the drug.